sergueyarellano/tddpractice/docs/part1.md

-TDD, BDD in javascript - Part One
+TDD, BDD in Node JS - Part One
 ===

+Welcome to this workshop series.
+It is a series consisting in five parts focusing on the application of BDD, TDD to our every day workflow for an express/NodeJS application.

+In Part One we will discuss some mental models and patterns that will help us in our way to build a loosely coupled app.

+You will learn:
+- basic knowledge of how BDD and TDD integrates in your workflow
+- some mental models and preparation that needs to be done before implementing BDD and TDD.
+- patterns and abstractions that go well with TDD
+- some functional programming concepts

+Come along and let's start with some preparation :)

-Some Preparation and Mental Models
+# Some Preparation and Mental Models
-===

 Test-driven development (TDD) encourages simple designs and inspires confidence

 It is a development process based on repetition of a simple cycle:

-- Add a test and see it fail
+- Add a test and watch it fail
 - Write minimal expression of code to make the test pass
 - Refactor code